If you’ve lost your pet there are a multitude of actions you can take to make sure your pet gets home.

 - Check with other regional shelters – pets can get impressively far sometimes!

 • If the animal has no ID tag, put a temporary one on him/her.
 Include your name and phone number so that if the pet gets lost a second time, he or she will be returned to you.
+If the animal is wearing a Blaine County Dog License, even an old one, call Mountain Humane and they can get you the owner’s information so you can contact them directly.

 • If you are unable to keep a found animal with you, you can call your local police or animal control (see numbers below) to pick up the animal.
 You can also bring the animal to the Shelter if during open hours.
 The Animal Shelter does not have the resources or authority to pick up animals.